-But, with a pinch of creativity and a little planning, you can make your gatherings kinder to the planet whilst still keeping all the fun!
+With a pinch of creativity and a little planning, it’s easy to make your Halloween celebrations kinder to the planet whilst still keeping all the fun!
 To help, here’s a few of our favourite ideas for a more environmentally friendly Halloween this October.

 Make your own treats